Ada-Developers-Academy/daily-curriculum/cohort_schedules/C03_classroom.md

 ## Week 4

 In Week 4 we continue working with Test-Driven Development (TDD) and advanced Ruby concepts.
-We will spend 2 days exploring TDD and the rspec toolset through building our own testing projects and tests.
+We will spend a few days exploring TDD and the rspec toolset through building our own testing projects and tests.

 ### Learning Goals